lookMyCode/cosinus/README.md

 # cosinus
-I copied visible part site my school using only HTML and CSS.
-Project was be implemented one year ago.
+I copied the visible part of the site of my school using only HTML and CSS.
+The project was implemented in the spring of 2018